 DIY Project Challenge with wood project reveal

 I am honored to be a member of this amazing group of DIY bloggers.
-They inspire and dazzle me and my readers every month with their stunning projects and this month is the best one yet.
+They inspire and dazzle my readers and me every month with their stunning projects, and this month is the best one yet.
 So please hop on over and see all their projects.

 DIY Gable Roof

-Next stop is this stunning over door DIY Gable Roof made by Rachel at Joyful Derivatives.
+The next stop is this stunning over-door DIY Gable Roof made by Rachel at Joyful Derivatives.
 It is a magical look with the design and her color choices.

 House number planter box

-If you are ready to be amazed with a beautiful porch transformed into a beautiful screen porch then hop on over to see how Ashley from Emory Farm DIY’ed the project.
+If you are ready to be amazed by a beautiful porch transformed into a beautiful screen porch, then hop on over to see how Ashley from Emory Farm DIY’ed the project.